-- · Ethics and Society

-- International Relations
+- · International Relations

 - Multicultural Communities

-- Negotiation and Mediation
+- · Negotiation and Mediation

 - Social Thinking

-- · Power, Diversity and Discrimination
+- · Diversity, Power and Discrimination

-- Understanding Restorative Justice
+- · Understanding Restorative Justice

 - War and Peace

 - Social Institutions

 - · Conflict Resolution and Human Rights

 - Te Tiriti O Waitangi: The Treaty of Waitangi

+- · Introduction to Psychology A

-Workplace experience (Work Integrated Learning) is the final part of your degree and takes a full semester.
+Workplace experience (Work Integrated Learning) is the final part of your degree and takes a semester or full year.
 This is a supervised work placement related to your major(s), for an organisation of your choice.